Responding to Disruptive Behavior

 - Threats of physical assault or violence

 How should I deal with a disruptive person?

 Disruptive behavior should not be ignored.
 It is important to remain calm.
 Remind yourself that the person is upset about the situation—not with you.
 Tell the person that such behavior is inappropriate and that there are consequences for failing to alter or improve the disruptive behavior.
 Many disruptive situations involve anger.
 Recognize that the period of peak anger usually lasts 20-30 seconds.
 Often it is best to wait out the initial outburst before addressing the individual.
 If you feel threatened, seek to remove yourself from the situation or secure appropriate assistance.

-DO actively listen to the person, through the anger.
+DO listen to the person, through the anger.
+Use active listening.

 DO acknowledge the feelings of the individual.

 DO allow the person to vent and to tell you what is upsetting to him/her.
 Use the silence to allow the person to talk it out.

 DO set limits.
 Explain clearly and directly what behaviors are acceptable (e.g., “I will be willing to speak with you as long as you lower your voice”).